Angular-Wave/angular.ts/src/directive/messages/messages.md

 -
 - Feel free to use other structural directives such as ng-if and ng-switch to further control
 - what messages are active and when.
 Be careful, if you place ng-message on the same element
-- as these structural directives, AngularJS may not be able to determine if a message is active
+- as these structural directives, AngularTS may not be able to determine if a message is active
 - or not.
 Therefore it is best to place the ng-message on a child element of the structural
 - directive.
 -